learningequality/cookiecutter-chef/{{cookiecutter.project_slug}}/README.md

 {% elif cookiecutter.chef_template == 'Sushi Chef' -%}

+A sushi chef is responsible for scraping content from a source and using the [Ricecooker](https://github.com/learningequality/ricecooker) to upload a channel to Kolibri Studio.

+** A sushi chef has been started for you under {{cookiecutter.project_slug}}/sushichef.py **

 ## Using the Rice Cooker

 The rice cooker is a framework you can use to translate content into Kolibri-compatible objects.